exosite/ziras-di/README.md

 Di.global.yourDependency = (...args) => new YourDependency(...args);
 ```

 Apply a Di instance to your class.
+It applies to both itself and its prototype.

 ```js
 import Di from 'sharils-di';